ssg-research/ssg2021StyleTransferStudy/index.md

 - making photos look like Monet paintings, and
 - making selfies look like anime characters

 This study is NOT intended to test your ability to evaluate images.
-Its purpose is to tell us which transformations look good in your opinion.
+Its purpose is to tell us which transformations are successful in your opinion.

 ### Monet Style